zita-ch/zita-ch.github.io/README.md

 Fundamentals of Machine Design, Application of Mechanical Graphics, Creative Design in Mechanics, Manufacturing Engineering Fundamentals...

 + **Instrumentation and Control**
-General Chemistry, Introduction of Modern Biology, Fundamentals of Optical Engineering, Error Theory and Data Processing, Fundamental Technology for Instruments Design, Measurement and Test Technology, Precision Instruments Design, Micro-electromechanical System Design, Measurement Circuits and Systems, Fundamentals of Control Engineering, Computer Control Technology, MEMS Technique (attending), Sensors and Signals (attending), Numerical Control Technology (attending)...
+General Chemistry, Introduction of Modern Biology, Fundamentals of Optical Engineering, Error Theory and Data Processing, Fundamental Technology for Instruments Design, Measurement and Test Technology, Precision Instruments Design, Micro-electromechanical System Design, Measurement Circuits and Systems, Fundamentals of Control Engineering, Computer Control Technology, MEMS Technique, Sensors and Signals, Numerical Control Technology...

 *I prefer self-study and peer discussion rather than attending classes for new knowledge, so there are only a few graduate courses here.
 Btw, you can expect most of the courses listed here to be of grade 4.0.
 ***I explored a lot.
 Now it is time for exploitation.**